jmhodges/howsmyssl/README.md

 handshake.
 There's some additional work we may have to do around this to enable 1/n-1 record splitting detection.

-It has been useful to me to use [justrun][justrun] to recompile the project while modifying the template.
+It's been useful to me to use [justrun][justrun] to recompile the project while modifying the template.
 Typical use is simply:

     justrun -c "go build && ./howsmyssl" -i howsmyssl . templates/`